PaulBratslavsky/next-strapi-app-qa/posts/04-article.md

 };
 ```

-Here, we're setting up two **Zod** schemas — one for signing in and one for signing up — along with a FormState type to help us track what's going on with our form.
+Here, we're setting up two **Zod** schemas—one for signing in and one for signing up—along with a FormState type to help us track what's happening with our form.

-- **SigninFormSchema** validates that the identifier (username or email) is at least 3 characters long, and the password is between 6 and 100 characters.
+- **SigninFormSchema** validates that the identifier (username or email) is at least 3 characters long, and the password is between 6 and 100 characters
-- **SignupFormSchema** validates that the username is between 3 and 20 characters, the email is valid, and the password follows the same 6–100 character rule.
+- **SignupFormSchema** validates that the username is between 3 and 20 characters, the email is valid, and the password follows the same 6–100 character rule

 We also have some TypeScript types:

-- **SigninFormValues** and **SignupFormValues** give us the exact shape of valid form data for each schema.
+- **SigninFormValues** and **SignupFormValues** give us the exact shape of valid form data for each schema
 - **FormState** keeps track of:
-  - Whether the request was successful and any message we want to show.
+  - Whether the request was successful and any message we want to show
-  - The actual form data we're working with.
+  - The actual form data we're working with
-  - Any **Zod** validation errors before the form even gets sent.
+  - Any **Zod** validation errors before the form even gets sent
-  - Any **Strapi API** errors we'll handle once we hook this up to our backend later in the tutorial.
+  - Any **Strapi API** errors we'll handle once we hook this up to our backend later in the tutorial

-Now, let's update our `registerUserAction` to use our schema to validate our fields by making the following changes.
+Now, let's update our `registerUserAction` to use our schema to validate our fields by making the following changes:

 ```ts
 "use server";